jspiel-git/data-explorer/data_analysis.md

 **Variable is integer-valued with following values:**
 Value: **0**, number of non-NaN examples: 2906, mean : 180404.66
-Value: **561**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **561**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **555**, number of non-NaN examples: 1, mean : 745000.0
 Value: **519**, number of non-NaN examples: 1, mean : 250000.0
-Value: **800**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **800**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **738**, number of non-NaN examples: 1, mean : 274970.0
 Value: **648**, number of non-NaN examples: 1, mean : 181000.0
 Value: **576**, number of non-NaN examples: 1, mean : 171000.0
 Value: **512**, number of non-NaN examples: 1, mean : 235000.0
 Value: **480**, number of non-NaN examples: 1, mean : 160000.0
-Value: **444**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **444**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **368**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **368**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **228**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **228**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **144**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **144**, number of non-NaN examples: 1, mean unknown since category only in testing set
 ## Variable name: PoolQC

 **Type:** object